CrossBreezeNL/CrossGenerate/Documentation/docs/Config/Model.md

 ## ModelNodeRemoval
 Model node removal can be used to remove certain elements or attributes from the model before the generation starts.
-This can be usefull when the model contains more information then should be used in this generation step.
+This can be usefull when the model contains more information then should be used in a certain generation step.
 For example when a source model is automatically extracted from a source system and you don't want to include certain columns in the extraction process, you can remove these nodes from the model before generating.

 ### Syntax
 ``` xml